AzharR11/E-Commerce-Site/README.md

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/7a2408c1-526d-4fa7-985a-be32aa67d8c7)

-* Now the CloudFormation stack creation has completed successfully along with the creation of all the specified resources.
+* Now the CloudFormation stack creation has been completed successfully along with the creation of all the specified resources.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/a1c7e83a-6ecd-480c-ac63-582c0a3f7b98)

-* The CloudFront distribution has also been configured correctly to point to  the created S3 bucket, utilise the custom domian names and the created SSL certificate.
+* The CloudFront distribution has also been configured correctly to point to the created S3 bucket, utilising the custom domain names and the created SSL certificate.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/e37576a9-7866-4ddd-aa9c-00d3063e585e)